In the excitement of building a new website, it is easy to rush in and forget to read the fine print.

 I prefer to use posts on my website for most of the content.
 However, I do use pages as well.

 Usual Practice for the Use of Pages on All Websites

-For administration of legal information on a website, it is usual to use Pages.
+For the administration of legal information on a website, it is normal to use Pages.
 This applies to: